bcgov/jag-lcrb-carla-public/federal-reporting-service/Readme.md

 ## Development ##

-Federal Reporting is a .NET Core 3.1 application.
+Federal Reporting is a .NET 6 application.
 As such you can use an IDE such as Visual Studio or VS Code to edit the files.

 ## Installation ##